-1 credit for the use of regional materials meeting prescribed requirement, which contributes at least 10% of all building materials used in the project.

-1 additional BONUS credit for the use of regional materials meeting prescribed requirement, which contributes at least 20% of all building materials used in the project.

-For exemplary performance, 1 additional BONUS credit for the use of regional materials meeting prescribed requirement, which contributes 50% or above of all building materials used in the project.

-- 1. Provide all of the following supporting documents: - 1.1 In PA, extracts of tender documents (e.g. specifications) highlighting the clause specifying the use of regionally manufactured materials; - 1.2 List of the materials satisfying the requirements; - 1.3 Quantification for the value of materials originated locally in percentage of the total value of the materials used; - 1.4 Supporting documents from the suppliers listing the name of the manufacturer and the location of the manufacturing plant; and - 1.5 Demonstration for the point of raw materials and manufacture within the prescribed radius of the HKSAR. - 2.
-The unit may be mass/ volume/ dollar value but shall be consistent throughout the assessment of this credit. - 3.
-Raw materials (constituents) used for making the claimed building materials shall fulfill the assessment requirements. - 4.
-In-situ concrete, which is unlikely imported outside the region, will not be considered for this credit.
-The quantity of in-situ concrete shall be excluded from the calculation of the total building materials for this credit. - 5.
-Mechanical and electrical systems components are excluded in the calculation.
-Plumbing products however may be included at the discretion of the project team. - 6.
-Reused and salvaged material such as furniture may also be included.
-The location from which they were salvaged may be used as the point of manufacture. - 7.
-The point of raw materials and manufacture shall be located within an 800km radius of the HKSAR by road transportation; within a 1,600km radius by rail transportation; or within a 4,000km radius by sea transportation.
+4 Materials and Waste 4.2 Selection of Materials мw 8 Regional Materials Extent of Application All b uilding gs Objective e the use of materials originated locally so as to reduce the intal impacts arising from transportation.
+Credits Attainable 1+ 2 additi onal BONUS Credit Requirement r the use of regional materials meeting prescribed requirement, which at least 10% of all building materials used in the project. lireme al BONUS credits for the use of regional materials meeting prescribed nt, which contribute at least 20% of all building materials used in the mate erials i plary performance, additional BONUS credit for the use of regional meeting prescribed requirement, which contribute 50% or above of all aterials used in the project.
+Assessment 1.
+Provi de all of the following supporting documents: 1.1 List of the materials satisfying the requirements; Quantification for the value of materials originated locally in percentage of the total value of the materials used; Supporting documents from the suppliers listing the name of the manufacturer; and Demonstration for the point of raw materials and manufacture within the prescribed radius of the HKSAR.
+2. unit may be mass/ volume/ dollar value but shall be consistent ghout the assessment of this credit.
+3. materials (constituents) used for making the claimed building materials fulfil the assessment requirements.
+4. consi u concrete, which is unlikely imported outside the region, will not be dered for this credit.
+The quantity of in-situ concrete shall be excluded the calculation of the total building materials for this credit.
+5. calcu anical and electrical systems components are excluded in the lation.
+Plumbing products however may be included at the discretion of roject team.
+6. locati ed and salvaged material such as furniture may also be included.
+The on from which they were salvaged may be used as the point of afacture.
+7. point of raw materials and manufacture shall be located within an 800km s of the HKSAR by road transportation; within a 1 600km radius by rail radius of the HKSAR by road transportation; within a 1,600km radius by rail transportation; or within a 4,000km radius by sea transportation.